ChessTournamentManager/Documentation/Proof/Agile Methodology/A Deeper Dive Into Agile.md

 ## Planning meeting

 A planning meeting is held at the beginning of a sprint.
-This meeting determines what will happen in the next sprint.
+This meeting determines what will happen in the sprint.
+In this meeting, user stories could be created and be put into the backlog, planning poker is performed, and developers choose which user stories should be done in the current sprints.

 ## Review meeting

 A review meeting is held at the end of each sprint.
 During this meeting, feedback is given by the stakeholders.

+## Retrospective

+A retrospective meeting is held at the end of each sprint, after the review meeting.
+In the retrospective, members of the developer team discuss which processes went well in the finished sprint and which processes could be improved.

 ## Scrum board